Dear Advisers and Investors

 This information included in this communication is general in nature.
 It has been prepared without taking account of an investor’s objectives, financial situation or needs and because of that an investor should, before acting on the advice, consider the appropriateness of the advice having regard to their personal objectives, financial situation and needs.

-Any opinions expressed in this presentation constitute our judgement at the time of issue and are subject to change.
+Any opinions expressed in this presentation constitute our judgment at the time of issue and are subject to change.
 We believe that the information contained in this presentation is correct and that any estimates, opinions, conclusions or recommendations are reasonably held or made at the time of compilation.
-However, no warranty.
+However, no warranty is made as to their accuracy or reliability (which may change without notice) or other information contained in this presentation.